makersacademy/rps-challenge/README.md

 ## Design Choices

-Being a very visual person, I was really excited for this challenge, as I could dig out my half forgotten HTML and CSS skills.
+Being a very visual person, I was really excited for this challenge, as I finally could dig out my half forgotten HTML and CSS skills.
-Unfortunately I haven't managed to make my design visible, therefore I hosted a second repo on Github Pages for anyone who'd like to see it in action.
+I would write the CSS at the same time as I was writing the code and would change the designs from commit to commit.
+There's a repo on Github Pages for anyone who'd like to see it in action.
 You can find the link at the end of this markdown.

 <br />